a32kita/MisskeySharp/README.md

                     MisskeyPermissions.Write_notes | MisskeyPermissions.Read_account);
 ```

-In *miauth*, you can use any value for the `GetAuthorizeUri()` parameter because it allows you to set the application name, icon, and callback URL during access token acquisition.
+In *MiAuth*, you can use any value for the `GetAuthorizeUri()` parameter because it allows you to set the application name, icon, and callback URL during access token acquisition.

 **Step 2: After the user approves the application in the browser, obtain the access token**